oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

-    * If the domain resource attribute `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` is `CommitUpdateOnly` (the default), then the introspect version label on all pods is immediately updated once the introspect job successfully completes.
+    * If the domain resource attribute `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` is `CommitUpdateOnly` (the default), then the introspect version label on all pods is immediately updated after the introspect job successfully completes.
-    * If the domain resource attribute `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` is `CommitUpdateAndRoll` and there are no non-dynamic configuration changes to the model, then the introspect version label on all pods is immediately updated once the introspect job successfully completes.
+    * If the domain resource attribute `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` is `CommitUpdateAndRoll` and there are no non-dynamic configuration changes to the model, then the introspect version label on all pods is immediately updated after the introspect job successfully completes.
-    * If the domain resource attribute `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` is `CommitUpdateAndRoll` and there are non-dynamic clabel onfiguration changes to the model, then the introspect version label on each pod is updated once the pod is rolled.
+    * If the domain resource attribute `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` is `CommitUpdateAndRoll` and there are non-dynamic clabel onfiguration changes to the model, then the introspect version label on each pod is updated after the pod is rolled.

  1. There will be a `weblogic.configChangesPendingRestart=true` label on each WebLogic Server pod until the pod is restarted (rolled) by an administrator if all of the following are true: